Speech Sound Disorders in Children

 What are speech sound disorders in children?

-children have learned how to master all word sounds.
+have learned how to master all word sounds.

 But some children have speech sound disorders.
 This means they have trouble saying